dynatrace-oss/log4j-metadata-provider/README.md

 #### Properties available from OpenTelemetry

-For OpenTelemetry, trace id, span id, and trace flags are read from the current span context.
+For OpenTelemetry, Trace ID and Span ID are read from the current span context.
 They can be used in the pattern using the `%X{var_name}` syntax:

 - Trace Id: `%X{trace_id}`
 - Span Id: `%X{span_id}`
-- Trace flags: `%X{trace_flags}`

 If a Span context is active, and a message is logged with `%X` specified in the `<PatternLayout>`, the resulting log line could look like this (see [this section on printing all context items](#add-all-properties)):
 Note that the attributes are enclosed in curly braces, separated by a comma and a space.